This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-Beer is shown in the ingredient photo.
-When I make a big batch of gumbo, I like to add beer for extra depth of flavor.
-For this single serving recipe, the amount of beer I would have used was minimal, so I chose to leave it out since it didn’t make a noticeable difference in the flavor.
-I did not update the photo because enjoying your gumbo with a cold beer on the side is always a great idea!
-Cheers!
+Beer is shown in the ingredient photo because I often use it in larger batches of gumbo for added depth of flavor.
+However, for this single serving recipe, the small amount of beer needed didn’t noticeably impact the flavor, so I left it out.
+I kept the photo as a reminder that pairing your gumbo with a cold beer is always a great idea—cheers!

 ingredients labeled for making gumbo on a brown table.